paritytech/scripts/dockerfiles/ci-unified/README.md

 # The unified Parity CI image

 This image is used for running CI jobs for Parity repositories.
-Currently in the testing phrase, it will be used for most of the repositories in the future.
+It could also work for you if you're building something with Substrate.

 ### Specification

-The image is based on the latest Debian 11 (aka `bullseye`) and contains the following:
+The actual image's revision is based on Debian 11 (aka `bullseye`) and contains the following:

-* Rust stable 1.69.0
+* Rust stable 1.70.0
 * Rust nightly 2023-05-23
 * LLVM 15
 * Python 3.9.2